trelo-bifteki/www.trelobifteki.com/src/assets/posts/outsourcing-for-beginners.md

 with the new challenges and directions of my new company.
 I moved from companies being quite against outsourcing into one that fully supports it.

-I need to write down all my experiences and thoughts I
+I need to write down all my experiences and thoughts there

 ## Case study: Quoppa PDF

-## Case study: OTE IPTV
+## Case study: Cellcom

+In this project I was working on the outsourcing side.
+I am assigned to an IPTV project in Athens for developing

 ## Case study: